-Mayer Brown is a global services provider comprising legal practices that are separate entities, including Tauil & Chequer Advogados, a Brazilian law partnership with which Mayer Brown is associated (collectively the "Mayer Brown Practices"). and affiliated non-legal service providers, which provide consultancy services (the "Mayer Brown Consultancies").
+Mayer Brown is a global services provider comprising legal practices that are separate entities, including Tauil & Chequer Advogados, a Brazilian law partnership with which Mayer Brown is associated (collectively the "Mayer Brown Practices").
+The Mayer Brown Practices and Mayer Brown Consultancies (the "Mayer Brown Consultancies").
 The Mayer Brown Practices and Mayer Brown Consultancies are established in various jurisdictions and may be a legal person or a partnership.
-Details of the individual Mayer Brown Practices and Mayer Brown Consultancies are established in various jurisdictions and the Mayer Brown or a partnership.
 Details of the individual Mayer Brown Practices and Mayer Brown Consultancies can be found in the Legal Notices section of our website.
 "Mayer Brown" and the Mayer Brown logo are the trademarks of Mayer Brown.